-Hospices were initially simple inns at the foot of the passes.
-They are mentioned since the 11th century and were built and managed by church institutions to provide food, shelter, care, help, food and a stable.
-The first hospices at the pass level are mentioned since the 12th century (Septimer, Lukmanier).
+Hospices were simple inns at the foot of the passes.
+They are mentioned since the 11th century and were built and managed by church institutions providing food, shelter, care, help, food and a stables.

-Significant growth in the transport of goods between southern Germany and Lombardy in the 14th century strengthened the role of these passes.
-Grisons experienced an economic boom and thus the (political and military) interest of the Habsburgs.
-To defend themselves against the Habsburgs, municipalities in Engadine, Bergell and Chur concluded the Gotteshausbund in 1367, the Obere or Graue Bund followed in 1424, the Zehngerichtebund in 1436, following the example of the Orte Uri, Unterwalden, Glarus and Schwyz and some cities (a.o.
+The communes in the Engadine, Bergell and Chur concluded the Gotteshausbund in 1367, the Obere or Graue Bund in 1424 and the Zehngerichtebund in 1436, following the example of the Orte Uri, Unterwalden, Glarus and Schwyz and some cities (a.o.
 Lucerne, Berne, Zug, Zurich).